Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 ---

 ![Illustration of combining vision and language modalities](/images/profile3.jpg){: .align-right width="300px" height = "400px"}
-[The comtent here is underdevelopment： Notes 8/17.
-What is shown is not representing the final version] I am a fourth-year student at the University of Rochester, majoring in Computer Science with a second major in Business.
+[TODO: modifing on 10/29 What is shown is not representing the final version] I am a fourth-year student at the University of Rochester, majoring in Computer Science with a second major in Business.
 My interests lie in machine learning, computer vision, and interdisciplinary areas.
 I am particularly passionate about AI and related fields, and I am currently seeking a full-time position in machine learning engineering while preparing for my master’s degree.

 # Engineering Experience
+[mention ALEX and the new research]

 ### Machine Learning Engineer Intern, Farsee2 Technology Co., Ltd, Wuhan, China
 *July 2024 – September 2024*
 During my time at Farsee2 Technology, I designed an innovative method to reduce floating components in digital reconstruction models by 40%.
 This was achieved by utilizing ground truth depth to minimize loss, under the mentorship of Ph.D.
 Hailong Pan.
 I also developed a customized workflow for parallel computing across multiple machines, which significantly enhanced computational efficiency.
-Furthermore, I played a key role in contributing to the upgrade of the core algorithm for the company's digital reconstruction software, leading to more accurate and efficient model outputs.
+Furthermore, I played a key role in contributing to the upgrade of the core algorithm for the company's digital reconstruction software, leading to more accurate and efficient model outputs.z

+[add a image for the company]

 ### Researcher, Goergen Institute for Data Science, University of Rochester, Rochester, NY
 *January 2024 – Present*